 Sales of properties in Epping Industria

 The above information is an excellent indicator of rental demand and supply.
 Hereunder are all the properties sold and transferred during 2021.
-(For interest purposes, we have recorded the transfers of 2014, 2015, 2016 and 2017, 2018, 2019, 2021, 2022 and 2023).
+(For interest purposes, we have recorded the transfers of 2014, 2015, 2016, 2017, 2018, 2019, 2021, 2022 and 2023).
 Please bear in mind that properties have different building sizes: Erf size ratios and various other characteristics – it is only meaningful to compare similar properties.
-Please contact Epping Property for more details on property values in Epping and the Central industrial areas of Cape Town.
+Don’t hesitate to get in touch with Epping Property for more details on property values in Epping and the Central industrial areas of Cape Town.